tylerthomasallen/docs/src/pages/integrations/amplitude.md

 ### Capture IDFA/GAID

-Ensure that you are capturing both the [Google Advertising Identifier (GAID) on Android]({{base.url}}/getting-started/sdk-integration-guide/advanced/android/#use-google-advertising-id), and the [IDFA on iOS]({{base.url}}/getting-started/sdk-integration-guide/advanced/ios/#install-the-sdk-manually) (by importing the `AdSupport.framework`).
+Ensure that you are capturing both the Google Advertising Identifier (GAID) on Android, and the IDFA on iOS.

-!!! warning "Google Advertising ID is required" Amplitude now requires the Google Advertising ID to be sent.
+!!! warning "Google Advertising ID is required"
+    Amplitude requires the Google Advertising ID to be sent.
 Android ID (the hardware ID) alone is not enough.

 ### Upgrade to the latest SDKs [if necessary]